brentgroves/repsys/research/a_l/k8s/kubeadm/create_cluster_with_kubeadm.md

 ### START HERE

-- Use multipass to setup some vms.
+- Use multipass to setup a single VM.

 **Preparing the hosts**\
 **Component installation**\